Simplifying x² x ³: A Deep Dive into Algebraic Multiplication

 Q: What if I have a negative base?

 A: The rules for exponents still apply, but careful attention must be given to the signs.
-For example, (-x)² = x², while (-x)³ = -x³.
+Here's one way to look at it: (-x)² = x², while (-x)³ = -x³.

 Conclusion: Mastering Algebraic Simplification